guilhermerenew-zz/guilhermerenew/README.md

 ### Social :zap:
 Admirer of new technologies, books and social activists. \
-Most of my time is devoted to learning about Devops methodologies and Software Architecture. \
+Most of my time is devoted to learning about Engineer and Software Architecture. \
 Dedicated to learning Go in 2020! \
 I want to start writing on Medium, for now these are my social networks :)